-As of March 31, 2016, there was no amount of foreclosed residential real estate property based on this Update.
-The carrying amounts of installment loans in consumer mortgage loans collateralized by residential real estate property that are in the process of foreclosure is ¥601 million as of March 31, 2016.
+As of March 31, 2016 and 2017, there were no foreclosed residential real estate properties.
+The carrying amounts of installment loans in consumer mortgage loans collateralized by residential real estate property that are in the process of foreclosure were ¥601 million and ¥324 million as of March 31, 2016 and 2017, respectively.